belle2/basf2/online_book/basf2/b2bii.rst

 There will be two directories ``evtgen`` and ``gsim``, and one file ``READER``.

-.. rubric:: Second step: generate events according to a decay table Go to evtgen directory
+Second step: generate events according to a decay table

+Go to evtgen directory

 .. code-block:: bash